-This furnace is equipped with a variable speed circulator blower.
+This furnace is equipped with a multi-speed circulator blower.
 This blower provides ease in adjusting blower speeds.
+The Specification Sheet applicable to your model provides an airflow table, showing the relationship between airflow (CFM) and external static pressure (E.S.P.), for the proper selection of heating and cooling speeds.
 The heating blower speed is shipped set at "B", and the cooling blower speed is set at "D".
 These blower speeds should be adjusted by the installer to match the installation requirements so as to provide the correct heating temperature rise and correct cooling CFM.